It will take two to tango to restart the search for MH370 but the key question remains: can you get both partners on the dance floor?

 Ocean Infinity chief executive Oliver Plunkett believes that the Malaysians have continued to think about how to find the plane and says his organization has been doing the same.

-Hardly a day goes by, he says, where the company does not receive suggestions and propositions.
+Hardly a day goes by, he tell AirlineRatings in a rare interview, where the company does not receive suggestions and propositions.

 It looks at all of them, although some can be quickly dismissed.